giga-sec/gigaSec-Tech-Notes/3. Notes/UDP Scan (-sU) by nmap explained.md

 ---
 Abstract
-- How Nmap UDP Scan determines if a
+- How Nmap UDP Scan determines if a port is CLOSED/OPEN
 - UDP scans are slow but there could be a fix
 ---
-Every packet is sent to a port and depending of the reply will determine if the port is OPEN or CLOSED.
+Every packet is sent to a port of the target server and depending of the reply will determine if the port is OPEN or CLOSED.
 It is not that easy to identify if a port is behind the firewall.

 ## Every packet is sent to a port